guymguym/heroku-build.script/readme.md

-# Heroku Buildpack: Ø
+# Heroku Buildpack: build.script

-Use Ø if you need Heroku to execute a binary.
+Use it if you need a custom buildpack that will call a build.script in the app`s dir.

 ## Usage